kaifalu/kaifalu_page/_posts/Research/2023-03-02-research-tract04.markdown

 <li>{{ "Numerical Simulation" }}</li>
 <br>
 <h2>{{"Research Project"}}</h2>
-Study on the Impact of Urban Transportation Policy and Facility Construction on Atmospheric Environment Vertical Observation Technologies of Atmospheric Pollution Based on Unmanned Aerial Vehicle and Heavy Load Airship Study on the Integrated Decision-making of Data-driven Intelligent Environment Protection Strategies in Shanghai
+Study on the Impact of Urban Transportation Policy and Facility Construction on Atmospheric Environment <br>
+Vertical Observation Technologies of Atmospheric Pollution Based on Unmanned Aerial Vehicle and Heavy Load Airship <br>
+Study on the Integrated Decision-making of Data-driven Intelligent Environment Protection Strategies in Shanghai
 <br>
 <br>